jphaugla/redisearchStock/README.md

 * [GKE persistent volume claims](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes)

 ### Bootstrap ajax typeahead
-This plugin is in the repository so not setting is needed.
+This plugin is in the repository so no setting is needed.
 To learn more-follow the directions in the [bootstrap-ajax-typahead github](https://github.com/biggora/bootstrap-ajax-typeahead)

 ## Instructions